Judge rules against elderly lesbians rejected from retirement home

-A federal court on Wednesday ruled against a lesbian couple who brought a lawsuit against a Missouri retirement home.
+A federal court on Wednesday ruled against a lesbian couple who brought a lawsuit against a Missouri retirement home that rejected the women's apartment application because their marriage is not "understood in the Bible.”

 Bev Nance, 68, and Mary Walsh, 72, married a decade ago in Massachusetts and have been in a committed relationship for roughly 40 years.